aimukhin/minfft/README.md

 We use `benchFFT` tool (its current `master` branch) to benchmark our library and its competitors.

-The libraries being compared are built with the GNU C compiler version 10.2.0 for the x86_64 platform.
-They are built with the optimization options which give each library its best performance.
+The compiler used is the GNU C compiler version 10.2.1 for the x86_64 platform.

-The version of FFTW used is 3.3.8, built with the compiler flags selected by the `configure` script: `-O3 -fomit-frame-pointer -mtune=native -malign-double -fstrict-aliasing -fno-schedule-insns`.

-Since FFTW library is highly sophisticated, we decided to take some measures to put it into a comparable "weight class".
-First, we configured it without any SIMD optimizations.
-This allows us to measure the performance of its generic machine-independent code.
-Next, we create FFTW plans with the `FFTW_ESTIMATE` option.
-This puts FFTW in a fairer position with regard to the setup time.

-The version of Kiss FFT used is 1.3.1.
-It is built with the only optimization option `-O3`.

-Our library is also built with `-O3` only.

-The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.
+The performance measurements are made on an isolated core of an Intel(R) Pentium(R) Gold G5420 CPU running 3800 MHz.

-The results of the performance and accuracy tests are available in the `benchmarks` subdirectory.

 ## Conformance
 The source code conforms to the C99 and Fortran 2003 standards.